-- You can make enquiries about potential planning consent before you purchase land, but the owner will be alerted to your enquiry.
+- You can make enquiries about potential planning consent before purchasing land, but the owner will be alerted.

-- Once you’ve acquired a parcel of land, the process of obtaining planning permission can take many months, and even years – during which time you will be paying for the finance on your purchase (or the opportunity cost of that capital).
+- Once you’ve acquired a parcel of land, obtaining planning permission can take many months and even years – during which time you will be paying for the finance on your purchase (or the opportunity cost of that capital).

-- Local authorities’ willingness to grant planning permission varies across the country and is strongly influenced by local politics, local and regional plans and agreed development priorities.
+- Local authorities willingness to grant planning permission varies and is strongly influenced by local politics, local and regional plans and agreed to development priorities.

 Success depends on: